CyberCRI/IdeaWeave/README.md

 - `bower install` (Choose the latest version of AngularJS)
 - `gulp dev`

-Now visit http://localhost:5000/ to see IdeaWeave site!
+Now visit [http://localhost:5000/](http://localhost:5000/) to see your IdeaWeave site!

 ### Build front-end